ChiaHanTu/my-library/MSSQL/Database.md

 /* Same result */
 Select JobTitle
-From HumanResources.Employee As HR1
+From HumanResources.Employee As EM
-Join
+Join HumanResources.Employee As EF
+On EM.JobTitle = EF.JobTitle
+	And EM.Gender = 'M'
+	And EF.Gender = 'F'
 ```